-- (b) The following is a centre independent of a School of Study: - Sussex Centre for Language Studies - Attenborough Centre for the Creative Arts - (c) Elections: Elections from Schools to Senate are the responsibility of the Governance Office.
+- Social Sciences (covering the University of Sussex Business School, the School of Education and Social Work, the School of Global Studies and the School of Law, Politics and Sociology). - Arts (covering the School of Media, Arts and Humanities). - (b) Elections: Regulation 6 sets out the process and terms of elections from Schools to Senate.
+These elections are the responsibility of the Governance Office.
 The administrative arrangements for the election of School Student Representatives to membership of School and University Committees are the responsibility of the Students' Union and Academic Development and Quality Enhancement jointly.